christgau/wsdd/README.md

 Neighborhood.
 You can still connect using the host name (given that name resolution works) or IP address.
 So you can have network drives and use shared folders as well.
-In addition, there is a patch lurking around in the Samba bugtracker since 2015.
+In addition, there is a patch lurking around in the Samba bug tracker since 2015.
 So it may happen that this feature gets integrated into Samba at some time in the future.

-## Requirements
+# Requirements

 wsdd requires Python 3 only.
 It runs on Linux and FreeBSD.
 Other Unixes, such as OpenBSD or NetBSD, might work as well but were not tested.

 Although Samba is not strictly required by wsdd itself, it makes sense to run wsdd only on hosts with a running Samba daemon.
+Note that the OpenRC/Gentoo init script depends on the Samba service.

-## Installation and Usage
+# Installation and Usage

 No installation steps are required.
-Just place the wsdd.py file anywhere you want to, possibly rename it to wsdd, and run it from there.
+Just place the wsdd.py file anywhere you want to, rename it to wsdd, and run it from there.
+The init scripts/unit files assume that wsdd is installed under /usr/bin/wsdd or /usr/local/bin/wsdd in case of FreeBSD.
 There are no configuration files.
-However, the firewall might be configured to enable functionality.
-For options, see the according section below.
 No special privileges are required to run wsdd, so it is advisable to run the service as an unprivileged user such as _nobody_.

-### Firewall Setup
+## Firewall Setup

 Both incoming and outgoing multicast traffic on port 3702 must be allowed.
 For IPv4, the multicast address is `239.255.255.250`, for IPv6 the link local SSDP